Tag Archives: International Drama

 A slow mover, but necessary to the nature of the film’s message, the viewer questions what he or she might do in a similar predicament as the main character faces a moral dilemma.

 The action begins in Afghanistan as we meet a company of Danish soldiers assigned to protect civilians from the evil Taliban.
-They are young, good-looking and of varying ethnic groups (a nice touch by the film).
+They are young, good-looking, and of varying ethnic groups (a nice touch in the film).

 One female soldier seems to be thrown in for good measure, though we never see her in combat.